Ball at The Opera by Carol

 -

-- subliminal saxaphone like player, dangling legs of the lady in the
+- subliminal saxaphone like player, dangling legs of the lady in

 - Photo credit: BLANK PHOTO© by Carol Sutton